EyadHaytham/Lane-Detection/README.md

 In the real world, doing this with standard distance sensors is impossible because of intense, unpredictable outdoor conditions:
 * **Bright Morning Sunlight:** The intense sun creates blinding glare on the track, which oversaturates normal sensors.
-* **Deep Geometric Shadows:** Trees and nearby objects cast dark shadows across the track.
-Normal code can mistake a shadow edge for a lane line, causing a crash.
 * **Track Distortions:** Rough asphalt, dirt patches, and dust create visual noise that the robot has to ignore.

 😊 The Solution (Non-Technical Summary)